ssutikno/chat_node_n8n/PRD.md

 ### 4.1 User Interface
 - **Main Chat Area**: Displays messages, charts, and loading indicators.
+- **Sidebar**: Collapsible sidebar for navigation and history management.
+- **Sidebar Toggle**: Button to toggle sidebar visibility on desktop and mobile.
 - **Message Display**: Renders user and bot messages, Markdown content, and charts.
 - **Visual Design**: Includes a light/dark mode toggle and a responsive layout.
 - **Message Input**: A multi-line, auto-resizing text area for composing messages.